 the means of referring to a specific, often very brief, section of the text.

 Secondly, we must have a systematic way of defining the relationship between one section of text and another.
 Using a systematic method is important for two reasons: to ensure consistency in the descriptive terms that we use across the SAWS project, and to develop a shared vocabulary between SAWS and other projects to which we want to make links (and which want to link their data to ours).
 We have therefore taken every possible opportunity to explore with other manuscript scholars the terms they need to use to describe the relationships that they can observe within, and between, their texts.
 Relationships identified include terms such as isCloseRenderingOf, isLooseTranslationOf, isVerbatimOf, and a variety of other terms that represent in an agreed form the different ways in which sections of text are connected to one another.

 We are representing these relationships using an ontology that extends the FRBR-oo model (the harmonisation of the FRBR model of bibliographic records and the CIDOC Conceptual Reference Model (CIDOC-CRM)).
 The SAWS ontology, developed through collaboration between domain experts and technical observers, models the classes and links in the SAWS manuscripts.
 Basing the SAWS ontology around FRBR-oo provides most vocabulary for both the bibliographic (FRBR) and cultural heritage (CIDOC) aspects being modelled.
 Using this underlying ontology as a basis, relationships between (or within) manuscripts can be added to the TEI documents using RDF markup.

-To include RDF triples in TEI documents, three entities have to be represented for each
+To include RDF triples in TEI documents, three entities have to be represented for

-triple: the subject being linked from, the object being linked to, and a description of the
+triple: the subject being linked from, the object being linked to, and a description

 link between them.
-The subject and object entities in the RDF triple are represented by the
+The subject and object entities in the RDF triple are represented

 @xml:id that has been given to each of the TEI sections of